guewen/odoo-2015-connector-queue-job/slides.md

 ---
 class: center, middle, inverse

+# We can try to save a few seconds
+--

-# If we can't make computers faster, we still have solutions
+# But we have more radical solutions

 ---
 name: why-sequence2